 Managing a growing construction business can feel like driving a car without brakes.
 Some days the road is nice and level with safe places to stop and rest and others like flying downhill trying to avoid crashing.
 Daily demands grow, cash becomes scarce and unexpected expenses hit at the worst possible time.
 To make matters worse, prolonged stress and fatigue foster cynicism and negativity and endanger relationships.
 What began as a passion to build often grows beyond the reach of an owner’s expertise and confidence.
 That’s no fun.

 When the business becomes a burden it’s time to take action and regain control.
-Regardless of your experience, profit-graphiceducation or background you can gain back control of your business and lead it into a successful future with confidence.
+Regardless of your experience, education or background you can gain back control of your business and lead it into a successful future with confidence.
 It all begins with controlling costs.
 While sales may be the lifeblood of an organization, cash is the heartbeat!
 No heartbeat, no business!

 In spite of all of the daily demands and distractions, leaders in the construction business must focus on cash control systems.
 With the future of your company at stake, busyness is just an excuse for not taking care of business!